Tereus: Other usage

+John Gower includes a version of the story in his poem The Lover's Confession during which a Confessor named Genius recounts the story to the penitent Amans to educate and reform Amans' moral character.

 Shakespeare refers to Tereus in Titus Andronicus, after Chiron and Demetrius have raped Lavinia and cut out her tongue and also both her hands.
 He also makes reference to Tereus in Cymbeline, when Iachimo spies upon the sleeping Imogen to gather false evidence so he can persuade Posthumus he has seduced her.